RegardsOss/RegardsOss.github.io/docs/development/services/fem/configuration/fem-import-export.md

 ## Import/Export API

-To configure some microservice settings for a specific tenant, you need to follow the [generic Import/Export service configuration guide](../../common/import-export-configuration.md), it will help you understand the expected JSON file payload that you can send to the
+To configure `rs-fem` settings for a specific tenant, you need to follow the [generic Import/Export service configuration guide](../../common/import-export-configuration.md), it will help you understand the expected JSON file payload that you can send to the
 [import configuration endpoint](../api-guides/rest/rs-fem-api-swagger.mdx#tag/module-manager-controller/operation/importConfiguration).